 Rotator cuff injuries can be difficult to tackle.
 Restricted overhead movements can leave you feeling frustrated, especially when it interferes with your daily activities.

-If you’ve tried the above exercises but still struggle with finding pain relief, schedule an appointment with Airrosti.
-Airrosti providers are dedicated to finding the root cause of your pain and treating injuries at the source.
-In most cases, complete injury resolution can happen in as few as 3 visits, based on patient-reported outcomes.
+If you are suffering from a rotator cuff injury or pain, schedule an appointment with Airrosti.
+Airrosti Providers are dedicated to finding the root cause of your pain and treating injuries at the source.
+In most cases, complete injury resolution can happen in an average of 3 visits (based on patient-reported outcomes).

 Read our medical disclaimer here.